 All eligible passport renewal applicants must apply for full validity passports by mail.
 The time from when we receive your application by mail to return delivery is generally four to five weeks.
 Information on applying for a passport through the mail is available here: https://il.usembassy.gov/u-s-citizen-services/passport-services/renewal-by-mail/.

 Minors cannot apply for a passport renewal via mail.

 If you are not eligible to apply for a full validity passport by mail, then you may request a passport appointment.
 You may set your appointment by clicking here: https://evisaforms.state.gov/acs/default.asp?postcode=JRS&appcode=1

 If you have an urgent need to travel due to a medical emergency or death/serious illness of an immediate family member, and require an emergency passport, please write to the appropriate consular office with proof of and reason for travel to: JerusalemACS@state.gov or TelAvivACS@state.gov.

 - Confirmed travel itinerary with confirmation/ticket number

-- Details of the emergency (typically a hospital or police report)
+- Documentation of the emergency (typically a hospital or police report)

 Which service do you need?